The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

-The rejection email arrived at 6:47 AM.
-DeShawn Williams was still in bed, phone in hand, doing what he'd trained himself not to do—checking for responses before his first coffee.
+The rejection email arrives at 6:47 AM.
+Still in bed, phone in hand, doing what job seekers train themselves not to do—checking for responses before their first coffee.
 Bad habit.
-He knew better.
+They know better.

 "We have reviewed your application and have decided to move forward with other candidates whose qualifications more closely match our current needs."

 Seven hours.
-He'd submitted at 11:52 PM the night before, after rewriting his cover letter for the third time, after his wife had gone to sleep, after convincing himself that this one felt different.
-Seven hours was all it took for the system to evaluate fifteen years building payment infrastructure at companies you've heard of.
+Submitted at 11:52 PM the night before, after rewriting the cover letter for the third time, after convincing yourself that this one felt different.
+Seven hours is all it takes for the system to evaluate fifteen years of experience.
 Fifteen years.
 Seven hours.
 Rejection.

 I should tell you something before we go further.
 I run an AI-powered recruitment platform.
 I sell the exact kind of technology this article is going to criticize.
 My company's revenue depends on employers believing AI makes hiring better.